Syslifters/sysreptor/docs/docs/setup/configuration.md

 LOCAL_USER_AUTH_ENABLED=false
 ```

-Configuration of the default authentication provider when multiple authentication providers are enabled (e.g. OIDC via Azure AD and username/password).
+Configuration of the default authentication provider when multiple authentication providers are enabled (e.g. OIDC via Microsoft Entra ID and username/password).
 This setting will redirect users to the default authentication provider, skipping the selection.
 Other authentication providers can still be used if login via the default provider fails.

 Possible values: `azure`, `google`, `remoteuser`, `local` (username/password authentication)